brave/browser-laptop/README.md

         npm install

-For now, newer versions of node (5.8) require you to `cd node_modules/abp-filter-parser-cpp` after the `npm install` and run `make`.
+For now, Node 5.8 requires you to `cd node_modules/abp-filter-parser-cpp` after the `npm install` and run `make`.

-If this fails on Linux with an error related to `abp-filter-parser-cpp`, try updating to Node 5.5 and `node-gyp` 3.2.1 (see discussion at https://github.com/brave/browser-laptop/issues/214)
+If this fails on Linux with an error related to `abp-filter-parser-cpp`, try updating to Node 5.9 and `node-gyp` 3.2.1 (see discussion at https://github.com/brave/browser-laptop/issues/214)

-Additional notes on troubleshooting installation issues are in the [Troubleshooting] (https://github.com/brave/browser-laptop/wiki/Troubleshooting) page in the Wiki
+Additional notes on troubleshooting installation issues are in the [Troubleshooting](https://github.com/brave/browser-laptop/wiki/Troubleshooting) page in the Wiki.

 Some platforms are available as pre-configured VMs.
-See the [readme](https://github.com/brave/browser-laptop/blob/master/test/vms/vagrant/README.md) for details
+See the [readme](https://github.com/brave/browser-laptop/blob/master/test/vms/vagrant/README.md) for details.

 ## Development